Litigation Malpractice Firm in Los Angeles

 Because they can involve varying legal matters, legal malpractice cases can prove highly complex.
 While no attorney takes pleasure in suing another member of the profession, we understand how legal malpractice can lead to unjust harm, often costing clients significant sums of money or jeopardizing their legal rights.

 This is why we represent clients in legal malpractice cases: to achieve justice for our clients and uphold the standards of the legal profession.
 If you believe that you or your company suffered substantial losses due to the misconduct of an attorney, please do not hesitate to discuss your rights with the legal malpractice litigation team at Greene, Broillet & Wheeler, LLP, today.

 Call us at (866) 634-4525 or use our online contact form to schedule a free case review.

 Legal Malpractice Can Cause Extensive Losses

-When you hire a lawyer, you should expect the lawyer to best represent your interests and protect your rights.
-In too many situations, however, a lawyer makes a serious error or intentionally engages in misconduct that severely harms a client instead of helping.
-This can happen in almost any area of law, including matters involving:
+When you hire a lawyer, you expect them to represent your interests and protect your rights.
+In some rare instances, however, a lawyer can make a serious judgment error or even intentionally engage in misconduct, harming a client in the process.

-Malpractice can occur in the context of litigation or in transactional work.
+Legal malpractice can either occur in the context oflitigation or intransactional work.
 The textbook example of litigation malpractice is failing to file a claim before the statute of limitation expires.
 Examples of transactional malpractice include producing defective documents or failing to properly advise clients.

 - Failing to properly know or apply the law